MCD2664E - Microwave Oven AEG - Free user manual and instructions

 3. Cancel a programme during cooking, touch twice.

-a child.
-When the lock has been set, no part of the microwave will operate until the
+The oven has a safety feature which prevents the accidental running of the oven by a child.
+When the lock has been set, no part of the microwave will operate until the lock feature has been cancelled.

 Example: To set the child safety lock.